smetj/pyseps/README.rst

 What?
 -----
 A Python based Simple Event Processing Server framework.
+Consume JSON docs from a queue and forward them to other queues based on MongoDB queries.

 How?
 ----